-Many major home insurance companies are offering payment extensions, waived fees or extended grace periods to help you make ends meet during the coronavirus outbreak.
+Many major home insurance companies are working with customers facing financial strain due to lost income during the coronavirus pandemic.
 Only a few companies haven’t responded to the coronavirus situation officially.
 But even these companies may be required to extend payment dates in states that are mandating longer insurance grace periods.

 We’ll update this page as new details emerge in the world’s response to COVID-19.